kuriakosant/youtube-to-mp3-converter-python-react/README.md

 # YouTube-to-MP3 Converter

 A simple web application that converts YouTube videos to MP3 format using a React frontend and a Python Flask backend.
-This project is open-source under the [GNU GPL v3 License](./LICENSE).
+This project is open-source under the [MIT](./LICENSE).

 ## Features